leblancfg/autocrop/README.md

 			Height of cropped files in px.
 Default=500 --facePercent
 	  		Zoom factor.
 Percentage of face height to image height.
+	  -e, --extension
+	  		Enter the image extension which to save at output.
+	  		Default: Your current image extension
 	  -v, --version
 	  		Show program's version number and exit